psmak3/psmak3.github.io/_posts/global/2018-05-23-global-lochnesssearch.md

-Finally scientiest are doing something worthwhile.
+Finally scientists are doing something worthwhile.

-A global team of scientics are going to search for the existence of the Loch Ness Monster using advanced environmental DNA techniques.
+A global team of scientists are going to search for the existence of the Loch Ness Monster using advanced environmental DNA techniques.

 Pay no matter to the fact that such a huge animal in a very closed environment can live for literally decades without being detected.